gabriele-costa/pests/README.md

 **PESTS** (*Partial Evaluator of Simple Transition Systems*) is a tool suite for the partial evaluation of finite state agents.
 The tool implements the algorithm for quotienting finite-state automata introduced in the paper:

 > *Gabriele Costa, David Basin, Chiara Bodei, Pierpaolo Degano, and Letterio Galletta*, `From Natural Projection to Partial Model Checking and Back’.
-TACAS 2018 (accepted).
+TACAS 2018.

 Among the others, PESTS can be used to address the following problems:
 1. reducing the verification of a parallel composition to that of a single component;